Yes, I'm switching blogs. For the last time. Maybe.

 You’d better be silent and still

-‘Cause depending on your race someone might punch you in the face
+‘Cause depending on your race someone might punch you in

 And Donald will pay their legal bills